eemrds/DAT535_project_steam_reviews/README.md

 # Game Recommendation with pyspark and Hadoop

 To run the project there are two different files that are important. `steam_reviews.ipynb` and `preprocess.ipynb`.
-The frontend can be run from `app.py` with flask.
-It is mainly a MVP of an application that could show the game recommendations.
+The frontend can be run from `app.py` and the `reviews.py` with flask.
+It is mainly a MVP of an application that can  show the game recommendations.

 ## How to run
 1. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/smeeeow/steam-game-reviews)